 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

-The following example shows how to use the UNNEST hint to enable subquery elevation-related query rewriting.
+The following query example uses the UNNEST hint to enable subquery unnesting-related query rewriting.

--- Assume that the t1 table has been created.
+-- Assuming that the t1 table has been created

 CREATE TABLE t1(c1 INT, c2 INT, c3 INT);